AI Summary of Peer-Reviewed Research

 Research area:Social SciencesPublic Policy and Administration ResearchE-Government and Public Services

-What the study found: The study found that e-governance was positively associated with public service delivery in Zanzibar, and that accessibility had the strongest effect among the three factors examined.
-Resource utilization and accountability also showed positive, statistically significant effects.
+The study found that e-governance was positively associated with public service delivery in Zanzibar.
+Among the factors examined, accessibility had the strongest positive effect, followed by resource utilization and accountability.

-What the researchers tested: The researchers used a quantitative approach and collected data from 70 respondents.
-They examined three variables related to e-governance in public institutions: accessibility, resource utilization, and accountability, with a focus on their relationship to public service delivery.
+The researchers used a quantitative approach and collected data from 70 respondents.
+They examined three variables: accessibility, resource utilization, and accountability, with public service delivery as the outcome.

 Key points

-• E-governance was positively associated with public service delivery in Zanzibar.
+• The study examined e-governance and public service delivery in Zanzibar.

-• Accessibility showed the strongest positive effect among the variables studied.
+• Accessibility had the strongest positive effect among the three variables tested.

-• Resource utilization had a positive, statistically significant effect on public service delivery.
+• Resource utilization also showed a statistically significant positive effect.

 Disclosure